Note – This blog post may contain links to affiliates. I earn a small commission if you choose to sign up for some of the services described below.

 October 2019 Blog Income Report

 I hate to say it but I’m a lazy blogger.
 I’ve got a day job.
-Unlike a lot of my peers that I started blogging with around the same time back in 2007 and 2008 are professional bloggers.
+Unlike a lot of my peers whom I started blogging with around the same time back in 2007 and 2008 are professional bloggers.
 They’ve left the corporate life and blog full-time.

 I still have a day job.
 And, my day job often gets in the way of blogging.
 I travel a lot for work, and I don’t always give Money Q&A the attention that it deserves.
 So, if I owe you a reply over email, you’re not alone.
 I’m sorry.